-Beginner Level Grades 3-5 Complete one activity from each group in the manual and share your results or answers in a notebook, labeling each activity.
-With help from a parent or mentor, purchase an item of clothing that you'll wear with other clothes in your wardrobe.
-Examples might be slacks, blouse, jeans, shirt, sweater, or sweatshirt.
-Choose an accessory to go with your purchase.
-Accessories could be shoes, sweatband, belt, jewelry, socks or similar item.
+Beginner Level Grades 3-5: Complete five (5) activities in the manual and share your results or answers in a notebook, using exhibit guidelines above, labeling each activity.
+With help from a parent or mentor, purchase and accessorize an outfit of your choice.
+Accessories may be purchased or selected from what you currently have.

-Intermediate Level Grades 6-8 Complete one activity from each group in the manual and share your results or answers in a notebook, labeling each activity.
-Purchase and accessorize a casual or school outfit.
+Intermediate Level Grades 6-8: Complete five (5) activities in the manual and share your results or answers in a notebook, using exhibit guidelines above, labeling each activity.
+With help from a parent or mentor, purchase and accessorize an outfit of your choice.
 Accessories may be purchased or selected from what you currently have.

-Advanced Level Grades 9-12 Complete one activity from each group in the manual, or similar activity of choice and share your results or answers in a notebook, labeling each activity.
-If completing an activity not included in the manual, be sure to include in your notebook an explanation describing how the activity was developed and intended objectives.
-Purchase and accessorize an outfit of your choice.
+Advanced Level Grades 9-12: Complete five (5) activities in the manual and share your results or answers in a notebook, using exhibit guidelines above, labeling each activity.
+With help from a parent or mentor, purchase and accessorize an outfit of your choice.
 Accessories may be purchased or selected from what you currently have.